We may reimburse you some pharmacy costs (VPRS)

 One of the following must also apply to you:

-- You receive a disability pension.
+- You receive a Disability Compensation Payment.

 - You receive Permanent Impairment compensation under the MRCA, either paid on a regular basis or paid as a lump sum.